 - 1. If you do not participate in the first two weeks of class, there is a risk that you may be dropped from the class. - 2.
 Plagiarism and accusations of academic dishonesty or misconduct will be taken seriously.
 Please review the section on academic misconduct in the VCU Honor System. - 3.
-Criticism of AI-generated text will be part of the coursework in this class.
-On some of the writing assignments, assistive use of AI will be permitted, within the instructions and guidelines specific to those assignments.
-However, unless explicitly permitted, the use of AI-generated text is not allowed in your writing for Math 490, and will be considered as both cheating and plagiarism. - 4.
+The use of AI-generated text is not permitted in your writing for Math 490, and will be considered as both cheating and plagiarism. - 4.
 Any student who fails to submit a term paper or deliver a final presentation will fail the course regardless of the point totals accumulated on other assignments. - 5.
 All papers, drafts, outlines and abstracts must be submitted via Canvas in PDF format by midnight on the due dates.
+The final term paper and final presentation must be submitted by 11 in the morning, in accordance with VCU's final exam schedule.